uclaacm/hack-tooling-series/session-2-git/readme.md

 Nowadays, we usually code in teams.
 Without version control, this becomes very difficult.
 If two people made changes, those changes would have to be manually combined.
 This would be an error prone disaster.
 Heaven forbid they modify the same file.

 ## Basic Git Operations
+### git status
+This will show the differences between the HEAD commit (usually the latest one) and your current files
 ### git init
 `git init` initializes a new repository.
 ### git add